 The puppy’s pedigree also has a big effect on their cost.
 Puppies with more champions in their bloodline will cost less.
 This is mostly because they are more likely to compete well in shows, which means their puppies will be worth more.
 Many $3,000 dogs are purchased by breeders who plan on breeding the dog later on.

 You’ll need to purchase a variety of supplies for your dog as well.
 All puppies will need roughly the same things.
 However, it can vary a bit from dog to dog.
 Even if you currently own a dog, you’ll find yourself purchasing quite a few supplies.

-For instance, your new puppy will need a dog crate and dog bed.
+For instance, your new puppy will need a dog crate and a dog bed.
 These will likely be your most expensive purchases.
 You’ll also need to purchase a lot of cheaper things, like dog collars and leashes.
 However, these purchases can add up quickly.